diffblue/gitlab/doc/development/value_stream_analytics/value_stream_analytics_aggregated_backend.md

 - `summary`, `time_summary` - Top-level aggregations, most of the metrics are using different APIs/ finders and not invoking the aggregated backend.

-When clicking on a specific stage, the `records` endpoint is invoked, which returns the related records (paginated) for the chosen stage in a specific order.
+When selecting a specific stage, the `records` endpoint is invoked, which returns the related records (paginated) for the chosen stage in a specific order.

 ### Database decomposition